 TV shows will sometimes make an entire Musical Episode out of this trope.
 Obviously, Musicals will have these all the way through.

-Compare Combined Energy Attack.
+Compare Crowd Chant.
 Often overlaps with Audience Participation Song.
 Made possible by Spontaneous Choreography.
 Taken to the extreme, it's because the lead cast Summon Backup Dancers.
 See also Sound Off where a military group uses a song or chant to keep everybody in time.

 Bizarrely, this is edging its way into Truth in Television with the phenomenon known as a "flash mob," where the performers gather at a prearranged time and place and then assemble as if stepping from the crowd, giving the illusion of spontaneity.
 Here's an example.